Skip to main content

 Surrender Practice

 Purpose requires regular surrender.
 Not once-and-done surrender.
 Ongoing, daily, sometimes hourly surrender.
 Surrender your plans to God's purposes.
 Surrender your timeline to God's timing.
 Surrender your definition of success to God's definition of faithfulness.
-Identify one situation you are white-knuckling right now.
+Identify one situation you're white-knuckling right now.
 Take five minutes to consciously surrender it to God's purposes.

 The Purpose Cornerstone